-If your vehicle is equipped with the "Remote Online" function, you can also check the tyre pressures in the Truck-App ( $\triangleright$ page 112).
+If your vehicle is equipped with the "Remote Online" function, you can also check the tyre pressures in the Truck-App (\triangleright page 112).

-- ► Using the ► or < button, scroll to 💢 operation and maintenance. - ► Using the vert or vert button, scroll to the Tyres menu window.
+- ► Using the ► or < button, scroll to 💢 operation and maintenance. - Using the v or button, scroll to the Tyres menu window.
 The menu window displays the tyre pressures for all of the tractor vehicle's tyres.